 Here are some more Symmetrical Diminished or Dominant-Diminished patterns taken from a solo by the late saxophonist Michael Brecker.
 As Brecker is using a lot of minor 6th intervals, probably considering the outside notes of first inversion triad, these fit … Continue reading →

-The diminished scale and it’s lines/arpeggios can add some amazing sounding flavors to the resolution of a dominant chord to it’s intended tonic chord.
+The diminished scale and its lines/arpeggios adds amazing sonic flavors to dominant chord resolving to it’s intended tonic chord.
 V7–>I. In the key of C, that would be G7 resolving to CMaj.
-However, there are … Continue reading →
+However, there are other examples of a very … Continue reading →

 Look at you, you’re someone with an awesome hobby/interest/career, and someone you really dig makes sweet, amazing music.
 You try, with what little time you have to get up to their level, but after several hours of practicing, you’re barely getting that one part down.

 Don’t let this get to you.
 You already have an interest that excites you, and you picked it up again today.
 Good on you.
 Now, all you have to do is do a little bit better than what you did last time.